RallyTechServices/portfolio-alignment/README.md

 ![ScreenShot](/images/portfolio-alignment.png)

-####Target pie chart
+####Investment Planning Targets Pie Chart
-The "Target" pie chart displays the desired distribution of investment categories which is configurable through a dialog by clicking the "Configure Targets..." button.
+Displays the desired distribution of investment categories which is configurable through a dialog by clicking the "Configure Targets..." button.
 Allocations must add up to 100%.

 Allocation distributions for the desired Target pie are saved on a per App basis.
 If no target allocations were previously